-Activity: A Spiritual Assembly has asked you to plan and facilitate a session with the Bahá'í youth in your community to help them understand how to practice chastity with their classmates, friends, and in relationships.
-Using the above quotations (1-9), complete the form that follows at the end of this section.
+Activity: A Spiritual Assembly has asked you to plan and facilitate a session with a junior youth group in your community to help them understand how to practice chastity with their classmates, friends, and in relationships.
+Using the above quotations, complete the form that follows at the end of this section.